NorthernWidget/NorthernWidget.github.io/_pages/tutorial.md

 unsigned long UpdateRate = 60; // Number of seconds between readings
 ```

 This is the number of seconds between logging events.
 If it takes 2 seconds to record data, make sure that you give the logger at least 3 seconds between events.
-The maximum logging time is set by the watchdog timer, which [FINISH HERE]
+The maximum logging time is set by the watchdog timer, which is around 34 minutes on Margay (making 30 minutes a practical cap).
+On Okapi, the attached telemetry board may provide a watchdog timer, which is activated when the board is activated and therefore does not restrict the logging intervals.

 >> @BSCHULZ1701: Is there an external WDT on Resnik?